-Preliminary estimates indicate that in addition to short-term leases and leasing of assets of low value, the Bank will recognize assets (property) with the right of use in the amount of RSD 92,294 thousand, in accordance with the application of IFRS 16 in the balance sheet as of 1 January 2019, and the corresponding lease liability to all these leases.
+The Bank recognized assets (property) with the right of use in the amount of RSD 156,159 thousand, in accordance with the application of IFRS 16 in the balance sheet as of 1 January 2019, and the corresponding lease liability to all these leases.

-The assessment of the effects on the income statement in 2019 is a reduction in rental costs by RSD 38,550 thousand, an increase in depreciation costs by RSD 37,247 thousand and an increase in interest expense by RSD 1,845 thousand.
+The effects on the income statement in 2019 is a reduction in rental costs by RSD 47,630 thousand, an increase in depreciation costs by RSD 48,759 thousand, an increase in interest expense by RSD 2,201 thousand, increase in tax expense by RSD 9,607 thousand and an increase in positive exchange rate differences by RSD 697 thousand.